U-God

-Lamont Jody Hawkins (born November 10, 1970), better known by his stage name U-God, meaning Universal-God, is an American rapper and member of the hip hop collective Wu-Tang Clan.
+Lamont Jody Hawkins (born November 10, 1970), known by his stage name U-God (short for Universal God Allah), is an American rapper and member of the hip hop group Wu-Tang Clan.
 He has been with the group since its inception, and is known for his deep voice and rhythmic flow that can alternate between gruff and smooth.

 Early life

 Hawkins was born in Brownsville, Brooklyn, on November 10, 1970.
 He moved to Staten Island as a youth.
 He was originally a beatboxer for Cappadonna, and was friends with future members Method Man, Inspectah Deck and childhood friend of Raekwon.
 Sometime before the members united, U-God was mentored in rap by Cappadonna.
 He soon became friends with RZA and Ghostface Killah, and he began rhyming under the alias Golden Arms, based on the Kung-Fu movie Kid with the Golden Arm.
 Later on he changed his name to U-God (which is short for his Five-Percent Nation righteous name "Universal God Allah").